 - 1. To develop respect for self, others and the environment. - 2.
 To be responsible for one's actions and behaviour. - 3.
 To respect the views and consider the needs of others through empathy and understanding. - 4.
 To recognise and respect the individuality of others. - 5.
 To create a safe and secure learning environment. - 6.
 To provide good models of behaviour for others to follow. - 7.
-To take seriously all concerns and complaints related to inappropriate behavior
+To take seriously all concerns and complaints related to inappropriate behaviour. - 8.
+All children are able to work in a conducive environment for learning.